 Resources Available?
-(Yes/No) Comments (available staff, responsibilities, support of hazard mitigation) Other No - Technical/Staffing Capability Planners or engineers with knowledge of land development and land management practices Yes Township Engineer Engineers or professionals trained in building or infrastructure construction practices Yes Township Engineer Planners or engineers with an understanding of natural hazards Yes Township Engineer Staff with expertise or training in benefit/cost analysis Yes Township Administrator and Emergency Management Professionals trained in conducting damage assessments Yes Construction Code Official and Emergency Management Personnel skilled or trained in GIS and/or Hazards United States (HAZUS) - Multi-Hazards (MH) applications Environmental scientist familiar with natural hazards Yes Contracted Surveyor(s) Yes Contracted Emergency Manager Yes The Tabernacle Township Office of Emergency Management (OEM) is responsible for the development, coordination and implementation of plans and projects directed at protecting the lives and property of the residents of this township in the event of a catastrophic emergency.
+(Yes/No) Comments (available staff, responsibilities, support of hazard mitigation) Mutual aid agreements Yes MOUs with surrounding communities for emergency response (police, fire, ems, etc.).
+Human Resources Manual e.g., Do any job descriptions specifically include identifying or implementing mitigation projects or other efforts to reduce natural hazard risk?
+Yes There are no job descriptions specifically include identifying or implementing mitigation projects or other efforts to reduce natural hazard risk Other No - Technical/Staffing Capability Planners or engineers with knowledge of land development and land management practices Yes Township Engineer Engineers or professionals trained in building or infrastructure construction practices Yes Township Engineer Planners or engineers with an understanding of natural hazards Yes Township Engineer Staff with expertise or training in benefit/cost analysis Yes Township Administrator and Emergency Management Professionals trained in conducting damage assessments Yes Construction Code Official and Emergency Management Personnel skilled or trained in GIS and/or Hazards United States (HAZUS) - Multi-Hazards (MH) applications Yes Contracted Environmental scientist familiar with natural hazards Yes Contracted Surveyor(s) Yes Contracted Emergency Manager Yes The Tabernacle Township Office of Emergency Management (OEM) is responsible for the development, coordination and implementation of plans and projects directed at protecting the lives and property of the residents of this township in the event of a catastrophic emergency.
 Tabernacle OEM utilizes an all-hazards approach to emergency operations planning and preparedness.
 Grant writer(s) Consider the following - Are data and maps from the HMP used to support documentation in grant applications?
 Yes Township Administrator and Emergency Management Resilience Officer No - Other (this could include stormwater engineer, environmental specialist, etc.) No -

 How do your administrative/technical capabilities contribute to risk reduction in your community?
 Having field experts at the Township's disposal across multiple discipline adds to the list of capabilities that the Township possesses.
 Having a diversified technical team allows for the inclusion of different perspectives to hazards faced by the Township.